-Most performance management schemes include some form of rating.
-This indicates the quality of performance or competence achieved or displayed by an employee by selecting the level on a scale that most closely corresponds with the view of the assessor on how well the individual has been doing.
+Most performance management schemes include some form of rating, which is usually carried out during or after a performance review meeting.
+The rating indicates the quality of performance or competence achieved or displayed by an employee by selecting the level on a scale that most closely corresponds with the view of the assessor on how well the individual has been doing.
 A rating scale is supposed to assist in making judgements and it enables those judgements to be categorized to inform performance or contribution pay decisions, or simply to produce an instant summary for the record of how well or not so well someone is doing.